Divorce Certificate Translation Dubai — MOJ License #701

 Every divorce translation is assigned to a single MOJ-licensed translator who signs a confidentiality undertaking.
 Documents are processed on encrypted systems with access restricted to the assigned translator only.
 We do not use cloud services, crowdsourced platforms, or offshore centers.

-For high-profile cases involving public figures, business executives, or complex custody disputes, additional protocols are available: dedicated secure workstations, immediate document deletion upon delivery, and NDAs covering our entire team.
+For high-profile cases or complex custody disputes, additional protocols are available.
+These include dedicated secure workstations, formal NDAs with all assigned translators, and audit trails.
 If your divorce decree is needed for contested custody proceedings at Personal Status Court, we provide chain-of-custody documentation confirming our handling procedures.

 Why Divorce Documentation Matters in the UAE